Richard Aldington

-Richard Aldington (8 July 1892 – 27 July 1962), born Edward Godfree Aldington, was an English writer and poet, and an early associate of the Imagist movement.
-He was married to the poet Hilda Doolittle (H. D.) from 1911 to 1938.
-His 50-year writing career covered poetry, novels, criticism and biography.
-He edited The Egoist, a literary journal, and wrote for The Times Literary Supplement, Vogue, The Criterion and Poetry.
-His biography of Wellington (1946) won him the James Tait Black Memorial Prize.
-His contacts included writers T. S. Eliot, D. H. Lawrence, Ezra Pound, W. B. Yeats, Lawrence Durrell, C. P. Snow, and others.
-He championed Hilda Doolittle as the major poetic voice of the Imagist movement and helped her work gain international notice.
+Richard Aldington (born Edward Godfree Aldington; 8 July 1892 – 27 July 1962) was an English writer and poet.
+He was an early associate of the Imagist movement.
+His 50-year writing career produced "143 separate titles, including poetry, literary criticism, fiction, essays, anthologies, biographies, translations, and introductions.
+In addition, he published reviews of over 1,350 separate books, published hundreds of other articles, and wrote an immense quantity of letters, of which approximately 8,000 have been located since his death."
+He edited The Egoist, a literary journal, and wrote for The Times Literary Supplement, Vogue, The Criterion, and Poetry.
+His biography, Wellington (1946), won the James Tait Black Memorial Prize.

+Aldington was married to the poet Hilda Doolittle, known by her initials H.D., from 1913 to 1938.
+His acquaintances included writers T. S. Eliot, D. H. Lawrence, Ezra Pound, W. B. Yeats, Lawrence Durrell, C. P. Snow, and others.
+He championed H.D. as the major poetic voice of the Imagist movement and helped her work gain international notice.

-Early life and marriage
+Early life and education

-Aldington was born in Portsmouth, the eldest of four children and the son of a solicitor.
+Edward Godfree (known from an early age as "Richard") Aldington was born in Portsmouth, on 8 July 1892, the eldest of four children of Albert Edward Aldington (1864–1921) and Jessie May (1872–1954), née Godfree.
+His father failed to establish himself as a solicitor, going into business as a bookseller and stationer on Portsmouth High Street, later a solicitor's clerk and amateur author; his mother was a novelist (as "Mrs A. E. Aldington") and keeper of the Mermaid Inn at Rye.
 Both his parents wrote and published books, and their home held a large library of European and classical literature.
-As well as reading, Aldington's interests at this time, all of which continued in later life, included butterfly-collecting, hiking, and learning languages – he went on to master French, Italian, Latin, and ancient Greek.
+In addition to reading, Aldington's interests at this time, all of which continued in later life, included butterfly collecting, hiking, and learning languages – he went on to master French, Italian, Latin, and ancient Greek.
 He was educated at Mr. Sweetman's Seminary for Young Gentlemen, St Margaret's Bay, near Dover.
 His father died of heart problems at age 56.

 Aldington attended Dover College, followed by the University of London.
 He was unable to complete his degree because of the financial circumstances of his family caused by his father's failed speculations and ensuing debt.
 Supported by a small allowance from his parents, he worked as a sports journalist, started publishing poetry in British journals, and gravitated towards literary circles that included poets William Butler Yeats and Walter de la Mare.